Overview

 The conversation identifier to mark as read

 Who is marking it as read.
-Use
+Use "customer"

 Response Schema